LONDON - BATH - YORK - LAKE DISTRICT - EDINBURGH, SCOTLAND

 Honolulu, HI 96822.

-We are travelling at a fine level of luxury in this comprehensive tour, staying in lovely centrally-located hotels, varying from 3 to 5 stars, and riding comfortable trains on the high-speed Intercity express service.
+We are travelling at a fine level of comfort in this comprehensive tour, staying in lovely centrally-located hotels and riding trains on the high-speed Intercity express service.
 In Ireland we shall have a customized private van tour that will bring us to remote unspoiled areas, using excellent hotels again.
 Our relaxed pace will spend 2 nights in most locations so you can have a good look around without being in a rush.
 Escorted from Honolulu by Dennis Callan, who has traveled this route several times before and will take you to the most beautiful & interesting places.
+Small group size of 16 people with a few spaces still available.

 LONDON Day 3,4,5: We shall have three days to explore the capital city in all its grandeur, with an ambitious look at some of the most interesting highlights of London.
 Come along with us on a comprehensive walk through some of the most interesting parts of town.
 We will walk through the heart of town in Piccadilly Circus, St. James, Leicester Square, and Trafalgar Square.
 This will bring us through grand examples of the finest urban architecture, and into many fine shops along the way.
 Afterwards there are various choices: for the art lovers, a visit to the National Gallery, right next to our hotel, and the British Museum would be very rewarding.
 For the shoppers, an expedition to Oxford Street and Bond Street is in order.